KusionStack/kusionstack.io/docs/operating/concepts/podopslifecycle.md

 ## Background

-Kubernetes provides a set of default controllers for workload management, such as StatefulSet, Deployment, and DaemonSet for instances, which are responsible for Pod operations.
+Kubernetes provides a set of default controllers for workload management, such as StatefulSet, Deployment, and DaemonSet, which are responsible for Pod operations.
 Meanwhile, application users may also have some services outside the Kubernetes cluster that are closely related to the Pod Lifecycle, including traffic routing, service discovery, or alert monitoring.
 However, they face challenges in participating in the operational lifecycle of a Pod, even if they are connected to Kubernetes by developing a controller that watches the Pods.

 PodOpsLifecycle aims to offer Kubernetes administrators and developers finer-grained control over the entire lifecycle of a Pod.
 It enables developers to execute necessary actions before, during, and after specific phases of a Pod operation.
-For instance, removing the Pod's IP from the traffic route before initiating the Pod operation, performing the actual Pod operations, and adding it back after the Pod operation is completed to achieve a smooth and graceful Pod operation, preventing any traffic loss.
+For instance, removing the Pod's IP from the traffic route before initiating the Pod operation, performing the actual Pod operations, and adding it back after the Pod operation is completed to achieve a smooth and graceful Pod operation, and prevent any traffic loss.

 ## Introduction